 Argyll Robertson Pupil

-The Argyll Robertson pupil is usually bilateral and characterised by:
+The Argyll Robertson pupil is usually bilateral and characterized by:

 - small, irregular pupils